aurigandrea/NLS-Fellowship-2024/README.md

 - `Step_6_Text analysis and visualisation`: Coming soon.
 - `Experiments`: Some codes and outputs for performance evaluation.
 - `AoT_data_enhanced_labeled`: The final enhanced dataset.
 It contains a URL valid at the time of uploading, scraped information (title, keywords, summaries, full_text -if available-, LLM-generated summaries, manual category labels, predicted category labels, and the confidence score of the prediction.

-## Data

-The `data` directory contains datasets used across the notebooks.
+- `Data`: The `data` directory contains datasets used across the notebooks.
 Ensure that the required data files are present before running the notebooks.

 ## Setup Instructions